 On a pipe running for 20 miles with embedded optical fiber, we can measure all sorts of things – such as distributed temperature – along that complete distance.
-For example, if there is a leak from the inside out, or from the outside in, the temperature difference will show up on the monitoring software.
+For example, with fiber optic pipeline monitoring, if there is a leak from the inside out, or from the outside in, the temperature difference will show up on the monitoring software.
 We can then investigate that specific location, without the need to dig up miles of pipe.

 One capability that is most interesting is the use of optical fibers for vibration monitoring.
 With an I/O box (input/output) at one end and a reflector at the other, we can interrogate the line signal backwards and forwards.
 When monitoring the fiber acoustically, vibrations will be detected if for example somebody’s digging in the vicinity.
 This means in advance of somebody digging a hole near and potentially ‘interacting’ with the pipe, the operator will get a warning.
 The value of that alarm capability for operators is obvious.